LukasMurdock/LukasMurdock.github.io/_posts/2021-09-07-expertise.md

 Below stocks and flows are a thought in progress and could be completely wrong.

+Documenting flows over time enables calculating stocks at a point in time.

 ### Stocks

 A stock is measured at one specific time, and represents a quantity existing at that point in time.
 For example YYYY-MM-DDT00:00:00Z.
 “I care about viewing this at a specific date and time”.